 The Outpost

-CONSTRUCTION PHOTO The 12-foot-deep flag stone porch runs the 35-foot length of the great room.
-The horizontal bars at the roof overhang are for flowering vines that will be planted after the construction debris is cleared off the surrounding landscape.
+CONSTRUCTION PHOTO The 12-foot-deep flag stone porch runs along the 35-foot length of the great room.
+The horizontal bars at the roof overhang are for flowering vines that will be planted after the construction debris is cleared off the surrounding landscape, which will be kept wild.
 The covered form on the left is a chair.
-The furniture arrived before construction was complete.
+The outdoor furniture arrived before construction was complete.

 The Outpost